NCPH Events Code of conduct

 - deliberate misgendering;

-- unwelcome sexual attention, including unsolicited physical contact;
+- unwelcome sexual attention, including unwelcome comments or dialogue of a physical or sexual nature or unsolicited physical contact;

-- abusive verbal comments in public and online spaces;
+- derogatory comments in face-to-face and online spaces;

 - sustained, non-constructive disruption of programming.